Negotiating the Future of Churchill Falls: The Impact of the Iron Ore Giant on Newfoundland and Labrador’s Position

 A new dynamic at the bargaining table?

-According to Normand Mousseau, Scientific Director of the Trottier Energy Institute, if the modernization of IOC’s facilities strengthens Newfoundland and Labrador’s negotiating position, the situation could also allow for a more mature relationship that will not It’s not such a tense relationship between Saint-Jean and Quebec.
+According to Normand Mousseau, Scientific Director of the Trottier Energy Institute, if the modernization of IOC’s facilities strengthens Newfoundland and Labrador’s negotiating position, the situation might also allow for a more mature relationship that will not It’s not such a tense relationship between Saint-Jean and Quebec.

 Last February, the Premier of Newfoundland and Labrador, Andrew Furey, received his Quebec counterpart, François Legault, to discuss the renewal of the Churchill Falls hydroelectric contract.